-Kane came from a non-profit organization called Canine Companions for Independence.
+Kane came from a non-profit organization called Canine Companions for Independence, click site if you wish to know more about canine training services.
 Dogs from the organization are raised by puppy raisers until the age of 2, when they are returned to the main training facility.
 Professional trainers work with the dogs during an intensive six-month period.
 All of this occurs before a dog is matched with a compatible recipient.

 “Only about 55 percent of the dogs successfully make it through the training process, a testament to the high standards that must be achieved to become a working service animal,” Viswanathan said.

 After training, service dogs are able to perform a myriad of tasks, depending on the needs of the owner.
 Hearing dogs can alert someone with hearing loss to a sound by nuzzling them.
 Others are trained to help veterans with PTSD.
 Service dogs like Kane can help people get dressed, retrieve items on command, pull a wheelchair and help do laundry.
+There are also in the process to purchase a new mobility scooter for him.
 Viswanathan also says he enjoys the element of companionship that comes with having a service animal.

 “I have a lot of shoulder problems from using a wheelchair, so if I injure my shoulder or something like that, he can help pull me a little bit.
 He carries stuff, he’s like an extra backpack sometimes.
 If I don’t have room to carry something from the grocery store, he can grab it and carry it for me.
 He was actually trained to do a lot more originally than I need help with,” he said.